The ultimate guide to payroll software | Moorepay

 Mind-blowing data includes gender pay gap insights, absence trends across departments, fluctuations in overtime by team or region, forecasts for spiking costs, and all at the click of a button!

 There’s an increasing demand for payroll and HR teams to supply their exec teams with reports and analysed people data.
-This is why it is handy to have payroll software with built-in analytics tools as standard.
-Find out what people analytics can do in this video.
+This is why it is handy to have payroll software with a built-in people analytics tool.

 Further reading